Why Resilience Must Be Practised, Not Promised

 The most important question for leadership today is not whether a disruption will occur.

-It is whether the organisation has practiced responding as one—before it has to.
+It is whether the organisation has practised responding as one—before it has to.